- May Help Relieve Constipation

 If you’re planning to use psyllium for weight loss purposes, it’s recommended that you take it first thing in the morning when you’re eating breakfast.
 This will help cut down your calorie consumption for the rest of the day.
 One of the best products on the market right now is Colon Broom, a psyillium husk supplement that is specifically designed for weight loss.
-Read an independent review from Health Insider to learn more about this highly recommended product.

 Don’t forget, psyllium can help regulate your bowel movements, which also helps with weight loss.
 Did you know that some people can have as many as 20 pounds of built-up waste in their colon at any given moment?
 Think of all the weight you could lose if you finally detox your body and relieve some of this constipation.